-Academic Calendar
+Academic Calendars

+Below are the tentative academic calendars.

-Below is the Aberdeen Fall 18 calendar.
-Do not make your flight arrangements until you receive confirmation of your acceptance and the final, confirmed dates from the University of Aberdeen.
+Do not make your flight arrangements until you receive confirmation of your acceptance and the final, confirmed dates from your host university.
+Several dates for Glasgow were not available at the time of this writing.